med-aziz/med-aziz/README.md

 📫 How to reach me aziz.jedidi1742@gmail.com

-📄 Know about my experiences backend developer with 2 years of experience
+📄 Backend Developer With 2 Years Of Experience

 ⚡ Fun fact I like playing souls games